Melissa Advises Negative News Screening for Onboarding Business Customers

-Risk-based KYC, CFT, and AML compliance demands negative news screening (also known as adverse media) for both individuals and businesses

-Rancho Santa Margarita, CALIF – April 5, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today advised extending negative news screening operations, also known as adverse media screening (AMS), to businesses as well as individuals being onboarded to financial institutions.
+/EIN News/ -- RANCHO SANTA MARGARITA, Calif., April 05, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today advised extending negative news screening operations, also known as adverse media screening (AMS), to businesses as well as individuals being onboarded to financial institutions.
 AMS is increasingly important in customer due diligence (CDD) operations, where organizations are required to perform mandatory Know Your Customer (KYC), Combatting the Financing of Terrorism (CFT), and anti-money laundering (AML) checks of individuals or businesses.
 Melissa further recommends AMS operations be automated as an essential factor in any well-rounded compliance program fighting fraud and financial crime.

 “It is a real challenge for organizations to ensure their required compliance processes are smooth and seamless for customers, checks that typically consist of screening against politically exposed persons and global sanctions lists,” said Bud Walker, vice president enterprise sales and strategy, Melissa.
 “Automated adverse media screening is a valuable addition to these standard processes, checking for negative news related to an individual or business even if they may not appear on any international watchlist.
 It’s critical to developing the most accurate risk profile for customers in the financial sector, as well as markets such as insurance, healthcare, or non-profit – anywhere employees in senior-level roles, prospective clients, or business partners may pose risk to operations or reputation.”